RenlyH/AttentionSet-cell-painting/README.md

 Content
 --------

-The code can be used to run the Noise-signal mixture experiment.
+The code can be used to run the Noise-signal mixture experiment with baseline model and Set-based model.

 How to Use
 ----------